-From O Cebreiro take the main road towards the village of Liñares which is about 3 kilometres away.
-Walk through the village and join the road at the end, following the markers to a rough track which runs parallel to the road.
-The path now climbs steeply for a kilometre to the Alto de San Roque, where on a clear day you will get wonderful views across the mountains and into Galicia.

-The path continues to climb and after 1.5 kilometres you reach the small village of Hospital da Condesa.
+From O Cebreiro take the main road towards the village of Liñares which is about 3km away.

+Walk through the village and join the road at the end, following the markers to a rough track that runs parallel to the road.
+The path now climbs steeply for 1km to the Alto de San Roque, where on a clear day you will get wonderful views across the mountains and into Galicia.
+The path continues to climb and after 1.5km you reach the small village of Hospital da Condesa.
 Walk through the village and down a minor road signposted to Sabugos.
 This will take you along a lane and track through the small town of Padornelo.
-Once through the village the track begins to climb steeply towards the Alto do Poio some 3 kilometres away.
-Walk through the village and down the road forking right to walk down a track parallel to the road and into the village of Fonfría in 3.5 kilometres.
+Once through the village the track begins to climb steeply towards the Alto do Poio some 3km away.

+Walk through the village and down the road forking right to walk down a track parallel to the road and into the village of Fonfría in 3.5km.
 From here is it downhill all the way to the town of Triacastela.